gauravreddy08/pytorch-vision-transformer/README.md

 Our model fails to perform well cause of multiple reasons, few major ones are:

-1. **`Insufficient Data` :** Our dataset contains only 100s of images, while the pretrained model is trained on ImageNet dataset, whoch containes over 14,197,122 images.
+1. **`Insufficient Data` :** Our dataset contains only few hundreds of images, while the pretrained model is trained on ImageNet dataset, which containes over 14,197,122 images.
 2. **`Computational Limitations` :** The pretrained model from the paper, is trained for 7 epochs with a batch size of 4096, while ours was for 5 epochs and only 32 batch size

-Apart from these, the research had plethora of resources, money and most importantly time.
+Apart from these, the research team had plethora of resources, money and most importantly time.
 They worked on this model for days, weeks, months and even year presumably, trying and tweaking several hyper-parameters to achieve the best weights as possible.

-As of February 2023, the price for renting a TPUv3 (Tensor Processing Unit version 3) with 8 cores on Google Cloud is **$12.88** per hour.
+As of February 2023, the price for renting a TPUv4 (Tensor Processing Unit version 4) with 8 cores on Google Cloud is **$12.88** per hour.
 To rent one for 30 straight days would cost **$5,924 USD per month**.

 This cost (monetary and time) may be viable for some *larger research teams* or enterprises but for many people it's not.

 So having a pretrained model available through resources like `torchvision.models`, the **timm (Torch Image Models)** library, the **HuggingFace Hub** or even from the authors of the papers themselves (there's a growing trend for machine learning researchers to release the code and pretrained models from their research papers, I'm a big fan of this trend, many of these resources can be found on [**Paperswithcode.com**](https://paperswithcode.com/)).

-If you're focused on leveraging the benefits of a specific model architecture rather than creating your custom architecture, I'd highly recommend using a pretrained model.
+> If you're focused on leveraging the benefits of a specific model architecture rather than creating your custom architecture, I'd highly recommend using a pretrained model.